zeyadxk/Certificates-Mailmerge/README.md

 3-Save the file.
 You can use any name, but if you change the name to anything other than template.xlsx, you will need to change that in the main.py file.

---------if you don't want to use the mailmerge feature and only the python script, you don't have to fill column B. However the name has to be in column A and the serial number in column C--------
+-------if you don't want to use the mailmerge feature and only the python script, you don't have to fill column B. However the name has to be in column A and the serial number in column C-------